25 Rainy Day Activities in Hawaii with Kids That Are Actually Fun (Not Just Screen Time)

 2. Sea Life Park

-A marine park on the windward side with dolphin encounters, sea lion shows, and a touch pool where kids can handle sea cucumbers and starfish.
-It is smaller and more intimate than mainland aquariums, and the setting against the dramatic Makapuu cliffs is gorgeous even in rain.
-The dolphin encounter programs are available for kids ages three and up.
+Marine park on the windward side, dolphin encounters, sea lion shows, touch pool with sea cucumbers and starfish.
+Smaller and more intimate than mainland aquariums.
+The Makapuu cliffs as backdrop are gorgeous even soaked.
+Dolphin programs run for ages three and up.

 3. Hawaii Children's Discovery Center